GentillePlume/Lisa-Camille/README.md

 - [x] Add the Youtube logo ✔️
 - [x] Add an hover effect on data -> apparition of the data description (example : "subscribers") ✔️
 - [x] Add separators between divs ✔️
-- [ ] Include the stats section in the music section ❌
+- [x] Include the stats section in the music section ✔️
-- [ ] Develop a script to get the youtube channel stats ⌛️
+- [ ] Develop a script to get the youtube channel stats ⌛️❌

 ## SCRIPTS
 - [x] Comment and clean navbar.js ✔️